20squares/credible-commitments/credible-commitments/README.md

 - In the second scenario, we set **Coordinator**'s payoff to simply be the sum of **Alice** and **Bob**'s payoffs, with any fee ignored.
 So in this case **Coordinator** is completely 'selfless' and benefits the most when the players benefit the most.
 We verify that the equilibrium strategy for **Coordinator** is just rearranging transactions so to counter slippage as much as possible.
 In this case, it does not make any sense to pay a fee since this would decrease **Alice** and **Bob**'s payoffs and not increase the **Coordinator's** payoff.

     This latter scenario exemplifies well the idea of *price of anarchy*: Leaving the transaction order as they are results in a much poorer outcome for all players if this is compared with the outcome resulting from the optimal ordering.
 This difference is what we indeed call the 'price of anarchy'.

+## The AMM game with private information

+We implemented this variation on a separate branch, called `private-information`.
+In the previous AMM game, transactions submitted by the players had no *intrinsic utility*.
+Players were forced to submit their transactions, and the incentive in frontrunning other players came only from the fact that a better slippage would result in a smaller loss.

+In this variation of the game, we endow players with *private information*: Namely, a `Double` expressing how important is for the player that their transaction is first in the block.
+This value is added to the players' payoffs if and only they successfully frontrun other players.
+This represents, indeed, the added utility coming from frontrunning.

+The players are considered to be *uncorrelated*.
+This means that players' private values are independent of each other.

 ## Assumptions made explicit
 Regarding the variations over prisoner's dilemma, thanks to the high quality of the original research we started from, we were able to implement things 'as is', without having to make anything more explicit than it already was.